kdboller/kdboller.github.io/_posts/2017-07-09-scaling-business-operational-insights-with-python.markdown

     <li>This can be a single series fed directly into a model</li></ul>
   <li>The power of Mode Analytics, which combined SQL and Python in a single web application</li>
     <ul>
-      <li>I use Jupyter Notebook for all analysis in Python
+      <li>I use Jupyter Notebook for all analysis in Python</li>
-      <li>Mode Analytics has a powerful offering for Python, which all exists within their overall reporting tool
+      <li>Mode Analytics has a powerful offering for Python, which all exists within their overall reporting tool</li>
     </ul>
   <li>The use of Python, in place of Excel, to conduct large scale analysis, which can ultimately live in a financial model</li>
       <ul><li>The best resource I’ve found for this to-date is Chris Moffit’s Practical Business Python blog</li>